michaelbarley/new-starter-demo-project/2_static HTML_CSS_site.md

 Using these selectors and combinators, you can target pretty much any element on a page in many different ways.
 Understanding how to use them effectively is a key part of mastering CSS.

+### CSS Specificity
+CSS specificity is an important concept in Cascading Style Sheets (CSS) that determines which styles are applied to an element when there are conflicting styles.
+The principle of specificity helps resolve such conflicts by establishing a system of precedence, based on a set of rules.

+Here's how CSS specificity works, broken down into details:

+**Type of Selector**: In CSS, there are several ways to select elements: element type (e.g., p, div), class (.example), id (#example), and attribute ([type="text"]), among others.
+Each type of selector carries a different level of specificity:
+- Type and pseudo-elements (e.g., ::before, ::after): These have the lowest specificity.
+If you have a p tag with a style, and a class on that same tag with a different style, the class's style will be applied.
+- Class, attribute, and pseudo-class selectors (e.g., :hover, :focus): These have a higher specificity than type selectors.
+- ID selectors (#example): ID selectors have higher specificity than class, attribute, and type selectors.
+- Inline styles (style="..." directly in the HTML element): These have even higher specificity.
+- The !important annotation: This is a special case.
+It overrides all other declarations, but should be used sparingly as it breaks the natural cascade of stylesheets and can make debugging more complex.

+**Specificity Hierarchy**: Specificity is calculated using a kind of "point system".
+For simplicity, you might think of it like this (though actual internal calculations are more complex):
+- Inline styles: 1000 points.
+- Each ID: 100 points.
+- Each class, attribute, or pseudo-class: 10 points.
+- Each element or pseudo-element: 1 point.
+When two selectors apply to the same element, the one with the highest "score" is used.
+In case of a tie, the style declared last in the CSS will be applied.

+**Combining Selectors**: When you combine selectors, the total specificity is the sum of the individual selector specificities.
+For example, div#example .highlight a:hover would have a total specificity of 122 (100 for the ID, 10 for the class, 10 for the pseudo-class, and 1 each for the div and a selectors).

+**Universal, combinators and negation pseudo-class**: The universal selector (*), combinators (+, >, ~, " "), and the negation pseudo-class (:not()) have no effect on specificity.
+The specificity is calculated based on the selectors within the negation pseudo-class.

+**Specificity and Inheritance**: Inheritance is when styles flow from a parent element to a child element.
+Specificity only applies if the same element is targeted by the parent and child.
+Styles will always preferentially flow from parent to child unless the child has a specific style defined.

+Remember that it's a good practice to try and keep your specificity levels as low as possible to maintain your CSS's scalability and efficiency.
+Overly-specific CSS can become difficult to maintain and override, leading to the temptation to use !important, which can create even more maintenance issues in the future.
+Try to structure your CSS in such a way that you can keep your selectors short, clear, and reusable.

 ### The CSS Box Model
 In CSS, the term "box model" is used when talking about design and layout.